-The need for vigilance may increase as new technologies are added to the bulk power system.
+The need for vigilance will increase as new technologies are added to the bulk power system.
 For example, smart grid technology promises significant benefits in the use of electricity.
 These include the ability to better manage not only energy sources but also energy consumption.
 However, a smarter grid would permit two-way communication between the electric system and a large number of devices located outside of controlled utility environments, which will introduce many potential access points.

 Smart grid applications will automate many decisions on the supply and use of electricity to increase efficiencies and ultimately to allow cost savings.
-Without adequate physical and cyber protections, however, this level of automation may allow adversaries to gain unauthorized access to the rest of the company's data and control systems and cause significant harm.
-Security features must be an integral consideration when developing smart grid technology.
+Without adequate physical and cyber protections, however, this level of automation may allow adversaries to gain access to the rest of the company's data and control systems and cause significant harm.
+Security features must be an integral consideration when developing smart grid technology and must be assured before widespread installation of new equipment.
 The challenge will be to focus not only on general approaches but, importantly, on the details of specific technologies and the risks they may present.